wametee/webdevelopment/Readme.md

-# Introduction to Web Development
+# Full Stack Web Development

 Welcome to the Web Development course!
 This README will guide you through each topic, with lessons organized into branches for easy navigation.
 Start from **Topic 1** and follow the sequence to build a solid foundation.